 - f.
-Improve Highway 137 (Red Road) as a scenic corridor by: - Requiring a 15-foot easement along the frontage of private properties along the corridor within which native and mature trees of non-invasive species must be retained, unless they are in poor health due to natural conditions, not due to malicious acts, and/or pose a threat to public health and safety; - Preserving Mango, Kamani, and Monkeypod groves and tree tunnels; - Providing property tax relief to owners who maintain the easement in the manner intended and State tax credits to those who replant easements with non-invasive plant material approved by the County; - Adding interpretive markers and small visitor parking areas at historical sites, such as the two Kehena sites listed in the General Plan;
+Improve Highway 137 (Red Road) as a scenic corridor by: - 1) Requiring a 15-foot easement along the frontage of private properties along the corridor within which native and mature trees of non-invasive species must be retained, unless they are in poor health due to natural conditions, not due to malicious acts, and/or pose a threat to public health and safety; - 2) Preserving Mango, Kamani, and Monkeypod groves and tree tunnels; - 3) Providing property tax relief to owners who maintain the easement in the manner intended and State tax credits to those who replant easements with non-invasive plant material approved by the County; - 4) Adding interpretive markers and small visitor parking areas at historical sites, such as the two Kehena sites listed in the General Plan; - 5) Providing pullouts along the highway at intervals so that travelers can stop to enjoy the scenery without conflict with traffic in travel lanes; - 6) Delineating and maintaining physical access to the shoreline at appropriate locations on the makai side of the road; - 7) Minimizing tree pruning by using special, shielded cable for overhead utility lines or by undergrounding sections of the line; - 8) Minimizing excessive lighting by limiting street lights to major intersections and informing residents along the corridor about how to reduce illumination of driveways; - 9) Develop at least one scenic turnout near Kehena Beach that includes restroom facilities and an emergency phone; - 10) Creating a simple walking trail on the lava and new parking area with restrooms on the State owned accretion land at the new Kaimū Beach; - 11) Posting warning signs, where appropriate, in newly realigned sections; and

-- Providing pullouts along the highway at intervals so that travelers can stop to enjoy the scenery without conflict with traffic in travel lanes; - Delineating and maintaining physical access to the shoreline at appropriate locations on the makai side of the road; - Minimizing tree pruning by using special, shielded cable for overhead utility lines or by undergrounding sections of the line; - Minimizing excessive lighting by limiting street lights to major intersections and informing residents along the corridor about how to reduce illumination of driveways; - Adding a restroom and emergency phone below Seaview before Kehena Beach; - Creating a simple walking trail on the lava and new parking area with restrooms on the State owned accretion land at the new Kaimū Beach; - Posting warning signs, where appropriate, in newly realigned sections; and - Covering old section of road with cinder soil to allow Naupaka to reclaim the land.
+12) Covering old section of road with cinder soil to allow Naupaka to reclaim the land.